Where it All Began

 Grab this download for the 10-second overview of how secured credit cards work.
 Get My Download

+So what’s the difference?
 A standard credit card is unsecured: Your bank or credit union is letting you borrow money without providing any collateral.
 A secured card, however, is protected by your own money.
-This makes it easier to get approved (often you just need proof of income) and allows you to start practicing responsible credit usage – and build your credit score
+This makes it easier to get approved (often you just need proof of income) and allows you to start practicing responsible credit usage – and build your credit score.

 Secured cards are not the same as prepaid cards.
-Prepaid cards are not credit cards and do not contribute to building credit history
+Prepaid cards are not credit cards and do not contribute to building credit history.2 Prepaid cards are great for learning to budget your spending but are not reported to credit bureaus.

 Collateral is something a lender uses to protect themselves in the event you can’t make payments.
 A car loan, for example, uses the car as collateral.
 If you can’t pay, the lender can repossess the car to make up for the money they lent you.
 An unsecured loan does not require collateral.